Lanhee Chen: Academic

 Chen holds multiple appointments at Stanford University.
 In addition to his roles at the Hoover Institution, School of Law, and Public Policy Program, he is also an affiliated faculty member of the Center on Democracy, Development and the Rule of Law in the Freeman-Spogli Institute for International Studies and on the Faculty Steering Committee of the Haas Center for Public Service.
 In 2017, Chen served as the William E. Simon Distinguished Visiting Professor at the School of Public Policy at Pepperdine University.
 From 2010 to 2011, he was a visiting scholar at the Institute for Governmental Studies at the University of California, Berkeley.
 During his time as a graduate student, Chen taught extensively as a teaching fellow and won the Harvard University Certificate for Distinction in Teaching eight times.
 He ran for a position on Harvard University’s Board of Overseers in May 2025.

 Business

-Chen is a Strategic Advisor with NewRoad Capital Partners, a private equity fund focused on growth equity investing.
-He advises on the fund's health care investments.
+Chen was an Operating Partner and Strategic Advisor with NewRoad Capital Partners, a private equity fund focused on growth equity investing.
+He advised on the fund's health care investments.